Are you interested in the relationship between language and society?

 - Corpus Linguistics

-For your fifth module, you will follow either one of two pairs of modules: one oriented towards the study of language teaching and learning, the other towards the study of translation theory and practice.
+For your fifth module, you will follow one of two pairs of modules: one oriented towards the study of language teaching and learning, the other towards the study of translation theory and practice.

 For your final module you can choose from a range of modules.